LevYas/DotnetBackendSample/README.md

     As an alternative, Visual Studio Code could be used with C# for Visual Studio Code (latest version)
 1. Install .NET Core 3.1 SDK
 1. Install MS SQL Server 2019 (Express Edition is enough)
-1. Install SQL Server Management Studio 18
-1. Connect to the SQL server and execute script `DatabaseInitialization.sql` to create a dedicated user
+1. Execute script `Deploy\initDatabaseUser.cmd <your SQL Server instance name>` to create a dedicated user.
+This script relies on Windows Authentication in SQL Server
 1. Open file `SugarCounter.sln`
 1. Now you can browse the code and build the solution
 1. To run the tests: